-• the nature and scope of the legal practice in which the foreign lawyer proposes to engage in Australia;

-- any proposed employment, supervisory and professional support arrangements which the foreign lawyer has already made in Australia; and - the nature, scope and purpose of any conditions of the following type as specified in s.
+- the nature and scope of the legal practice in which the foreign lawyer proposes to engage in Australia; - any proposed employment, supervisory and professional support arrangements which the foreign lawyer has already made in Australia (noting that in general the Board will expect a conditionally admitted lawyer to be supervised in their practice in Australia, and for a condition to be included to that effect).; and - the nature, scope and purpose of any conditions of the following type as specified in s.
 20 (1) of the Uniform Law which the foreign lawyer considers might appropriately be attached to the certificate of compliance, i.e. - (a) a condition limiting the period of the conditional admission (see s.20 (1)a). - (b) a condition requiring the foreign lawyer to complete any particular academic or practical legal training or both, within a specified period (see s.
 20 (1)(b) - (c) a condition requiring the foreign lawyer to engage in supervised legal practice (see s.
 20 (1)(c); - (d) a condition limiting the area of law in which the foreign lawyer may engage in legal practice (see s.
-20 (1)(d).
+20 (1)(d). - the reasons said to warrant immediate admission despite not having satisfied the academic and PLT prerequisites (e.g. whether the applicant has particular expertise of importance to some particular matter);